Research/Areas of Interest:

 Modern Russia and Eastern Europe, the cultural Cold War, global communism, transnational history

 PhD, University of Chicago, Chicago, United States, 2012

 I am a historian of the Soviet Union, communist Eastern Europe, and the global Cold War.
 My first book, Empire of Friends: Soviet Power and Socialist Internationalism in Cold War Czechoslovakia was published by Cornell University Press in 2019.
 The book examines how Soviet and Eastern Bloc officials sought to unify their diverse countries during the Cold War by promoting a policy of transnational "friendship" between their citizens in the realm of everyday life.
 It tells the story of the rise and fall of this friendship project through a social and cultural history of the Soviet Union's relations with Czechoslovakia from the end of World War II until the collapse of communism.
 I focus on four aspects of Soviet-Czechoslovak friendship: cultural diplomacy, interpersonal relations, the trade of consumer goods, and the legacy of the Soviet Army's liberation of Czechoslovakia at the end of the Second World War.
 I argue that ordinary citizens in the superpower and its satellite, by engaging in the friendship project, were integral to the construction of the international socialist system—and ultimately, its demise.
 The book is based on extensive archival research in Russia and the Czech Republic, as well as in Hungary and the United States.

-At Tufts, I regularly teach a two-semester survey of Russian history, from the medieval period to the present.
-My other areas of teaching interest include Soviet foreign policy, Stalinism, World War II and the Holocaust in the Soviet Union, the Cold War, Europe in the 1960s, and the global history of communism.
+At Tufts, I regularly teach a two-semester survey of Russian history, from the medieval period to the present, as well as a survey of Eastern Europe from 1848-present, and a course on Global Communism.
+My other areas of teaching interest include Soviet foreign policy, Stalinism, World War II and the Holocaust in the Soviet Union, the Cold War, and Europe in the 1960s.